$\mathcal{P}^3$: Toward Versatile Embodied Agents: Experiments

 \subsection{Experimental Settings}

-In this section, we provide an overview of the implementation and experimental setup of our $\bm{\mathcal{P}}^3$ framework.
-The framework is deployed on humanoid dual-arm robots from Realman and AgiBot, enabling us to demonstrate its capabilities in handling real-world tasks.
+In this section, we evaluate whether $\mathcal P^3$ delivers the three capabilities targeted by the framework: active perception, plug-any-tool execution, and competing-task planning.
+We deploy the framework on humanoid dual-arm robots from Realman and AgiBot and test it in real-world task settings.

-For the manipulation tasks, we integrate the Moka pipeline~\cite{fangandliu2024moka}, a high-precision grasping solution, into our experimental setup.
-This allows us to assess the framework’s performance in grasping physical objects and executing precise actions in real environments.
-For navigation tasks, we utilize the Woosh chassis~\cite{woosh_samir50}, which leverages a traditional SLAM–based approach to navigate multi-step paths in dynamic and unpredictable environments.
-Additionally, we test the IoT capabilities of the framework using Xiaomi Smart Home devices.
-This allows us to evaluate the interaction between the $\bm{\mathcal{P}}^3$ system and various smart appliances, further demonstrating the versatility of the framework in real-world applications.
-Detailed experimental procedures and configurations are provided in the Technical Appendix.
+For manipulation, we integrate the Moka pipeline~\cite{fangandliu2024moka}, a high-precision grasping solution, to assess object grasping and precise physical execution.
+For navigation, we use the Woosh chassis~\cite{woosh_samir50}, which follows a SLAM-based approach for multi-step paths in dynamic environments.
+We also connect Xiaomi Smart Home devices to evaluate IoT interaction and demonstrate compatibility with common real-world appliances.

-In the following sections, we present our findings, focusing on how $\bm{\mathcal{P}}^3$ excels in its three core capabilities: (1) actively perceiving task-relevant information from the environment, (2) seamlessly plugging and utilizing diverse tools, and (3) planning competing-task execution based on priorities and dependencies.
-These capabilities directly address the challenges outlined before, confirming that $\bm{\mathcal{P}}^3$ offers a robust solution for versatile embodied agents in dynamic, real-world environments.
+For the real-world deployment studies, we report the robot configuration, tool library, assigned task pool, task-level execution details, key hyperparameters, and implementation settings to make the experimental setup reproducible.
+To maintain a fair and reliable comparison across tasks, all physical experiments reported in Table~\ref{tab:real-world} were conducted using the RealMan dual-arm lifting platform.
+Its complete hardware and software configuration is listed in Table \ref{tab:realman_config}, including sensors, computation modules, and gripper settings.
+To further verify the generality and transferability of our framework, we also deployed the same system on the Agibot platform.

+Prior to the experiments, we equipped the robot with a versatile tool set so that it could handle a wide range of tasks.
+The full action and skill library available to the system is summarized in Table \ref{tab:action_space_roboagent}, covering both atomic and composite actions.
+All trials take place in two realistic indoor environments: a research laboratory and a typical office.
+To simulate diverse use cases, the robot is not only given reactive commands triggered by user input but also assigned proactive and scheduled tasks that require planning and contextual reasoning, which are summarized in Table \ref{tab:assign_task}.
+In Table \ref{tab:independent} and \ref{tab:compating}, we provide a detailed breakdown of the eleven evaluated tasks, including task descriptions, initial conditions, tool requirements, and success criteria.

+The following experiments are organized around these three capabilities: active perception, tool plug-in and execution, and competing-task planning under priorities and dependencies.